Ellen Muehlberger: Books

 Muehlberger is a specialist in the late antique religious imagination.
 Her first book, Angels in Late Ancient Christianity, was published in 2013.
 A review in Bryn Mawr Classic Review noted that "Muehlberger succeeds in demonstrating that angels were an important source of lively speculation and contestation within fourth and early-fifth century Christian discourse.
 The book also reveals how discourse on angels can provide an entry into other aspects of Christianity, like conceptualizations of the liturgy."
 The book has been reviewed in such journals as Journal of Theological Studies, the American Historical Review, the Journal of Early Christian Studies, Horizons, and Marginalia Review of Books.

-Muehlberger's second book, The moment of Reckoning: Imagined Death and Its Consequences in Late Ancient Christianity, was published in 2019 has also been well received.
+Muehlberger's second book, Moment of Reckoning: Imagined Death and Its Consequences in Late Ancient Christianity, was published in 2019 has also been well received.
 Another reviewer during a book panel published on Ancient Jew Review, remarked, "Muehlberger’s conclusions have significant implications for our research on the machine of narrative and ethics.

 Select articles and editorial contributions

 Muehlberger has also written numerous scholarly articles and chapters in collected volumes.
-She has edited The Cambridge Edition of Early Christian Writings and sits on the editorial boards of Studies of Late Antiquity, Bryn Mawr Classical Review, and Early Christianity in the Context of Antiquity.
+She has edited The Cambridge Edition of Early Christian Writings and has served on the editorial boards of Studies of Late Antiquity, Bryn Mawr Classical Review, and Early Christianity in the Context of Antiquity.